-Sage CRM is available if you have sales and marketing processes that need to use the same information as your back end accounting software.
-Today included with Sage 100 is a state of art business intelligence reporting tool.
+Sage CRM is available if you have sales and marketing processes that need to use the same information as your back-end accounting software.
+Today included with Sage 100 is a state of the art business intelligence reporting tool.
 All these application tool sets work using a common set of data files to make your life easier because you only maintain your information in one set of files.
 Sage CRM is bidirectional feeds between Sage 100 and Sage CRM.
-Sage CRM is only a one way update from Sage 50 to Sage CRM.
+Sage CRM is only a one-way update from Sage 50 to Sage CRM.

 Sage 50 vs Sage 100 Price

 Sage 50 offers named users meaning you must purchase a license for everyone who will log into Sage 50.
 Sage 100 has concurrent licenses meaning you only need to buy the number of licenses for the total amount of users that will be logged into the system at one time.
 There are some cases where Sage 100 has been less expensive than Sage 50 because of this.
 Most often even if the Sage 100 cost is greater than the cost of Sage 50 the savings found by eliminating or minimizing manual processes the software pays for its self very quickly with greater accuracy in the available information thus providing a real ROI in the initial investment.

 Sage 50 to Sage 100 Frequently Asked Questions:

 These are the different versions of Sage programs.

 - Sage 50